ConocoPhillips Q3 Earnings Preview

 Unconventional update

-Unconventional oil & gas plays offer something few other upstream endeavors do, operational flexibility.
+Unconventional oil & gas plays offer something few other upstream endeavors do - operational flexibility.
 If oil & gas prices turn south, upstream operators can quickly adjust their spending patterns by cutting back on drilling and completion activity; for large, long-term projects that isn't a viable option.
 ConocoPhillips has been pivoting towards unconventional assets to become a more flexible upstream player as it seeks to have more control over its annual capex budget.

-Three plays make up the majority of Conoco's unconventional division; the Eagle Ford in South Texas, the Bakken up in North Dakota, and now (development activity started up in earnest roughly a year ago) the Permian Basin in SE New Mexico and West Texas.
+Three plays make up the majority of Conoco's Unconventional division; the Eagle Ford in South Texas, the Bakken up in North Dakota, and now (development activity started up in earnest roughly a year ago) the Permian Basin in SE New Mexico and West Texas.
 Investors should look out for commentary on Conoco's return to the Permian in light of the region being home to the most economical unconventional plays in the world.

 Conoco has 75,000 net acres in the Delaware Basin, 163,000 net acres in the Midland Basin, and 762,000 net acres in the Northwest Self.
 The Delaware and the Midland are home to unconventional opportunities while the Northwest Shelf is primarily a conventional play.